 top of page

-In a life that could've been scripted by Paul Thomas Anderson, Blair was raised in the San Fernando Valley by her dental hygienist mother and broke into showbiz at five playing a “giant girl” in the Sci-fi romp Land of the Giants.
-She was given the stage name Blair Aames by agent, Mary Grady, and wore curlers in her hair to school on audition days.
+In a childhood that reads like a storyline from a Paul Thomas Anderson film, Blair was raised in the San Fernando Valley by her single, dental hygienist mother and broke into showbiz at five playing a “giant girl” in the Sci-fi romp Land of the Giants.
+She was given the stage name Blair Aames by her agent and wore curlers to school on audition days.
+Thankfully, Blair ditched the curlers and changed her name back to Tefkin, studied drama at The American Conservatory Theatre, then jumped into comedy as a member of L.A.’s Groundlings.

 • Instagram